cure-lab/MotionCraft/README.md

 **Dataset**

-You can download the all the original motion datasets and process them into the MC-Bench as follows, which are used for training and testing the BrushNet.
+You can download all the original motion datasets and process them into the MC-Bench as follows, which are used for training and testing the BrushNet.
 By downloading the data, you are agreeing to the terms and conditions of the license.
 The data structure should be like:

 ```
 |-- data